Cast iron: History

 Cast iron and wrought iron can be produced unintentionally when smelting copper using iron ore as a flux.

-The earliest cast-iron artifacts date to the 5th century BC, and were discovered by archaeologists in what is now modern Luhe County, Jiangsu in China during the Warring States period.
+The earliest cast-iron artifacts date to the 8th century BC, and were discovered by archaeologists in what is now modern Luhe County, Jiangsu in China during the Warring States period.
 This is based on an analysis of the artifact's microstructures.

 Because cast iron is comparatively brittle, it is not suitable for purposes where a sharp edge or flexibility is required.
 It is strong under compression, but not under tension.
-Cast iron was invented in China in the 5th century BC and poured into molds to make ploughshares and pots as well as weapons and pagodas.
+Cast iron was invented in China in the 8th century BC and poured into molds to make ploughshares and pots as well as weapons and pagodas.
 Although steel was more desirable, cast iron was cheaper and thus was more commonly used for implements in ancient China, while wrought iron or steel was used for weapons.
 The Chinese developed a method of annealing cast iron by keeping hot castings in an oxidizing atmosphere for a week or longer in order to burn off some carbon near the surface in order to keep the surface layer from being too brittle.

-In the west, where it did not become available until the 15th century, its earliest uses included cannon and shot.
-Henry VIII initiated the casting of cannon in England.
+Deep within the Congo region of the Central African forest, blacksmiths invented sophisticated furnaces capable of high temperatures over 1000 years ago.
+There are countless examples of welding, soldering, and cast iron created in crucibles and poured into molds.
+These techniques were employed for the use of composite tools and weapons with cast iron or steel blades and soft, flexible wrought iron interiors.
+Iron wire was also produced.
+Numerous testimonies were made by early European missionaries of the Luba people pouring cast iron into molds to make hoes.
+Metallographic analysis of Luba artifacts also indicates the use of cast iron.

+The technology of cast iron was transferred to the West from China.
+Al-Qazvini in the 13th century and other travellers subsequently noted an iron industry in the Alburz Mountains to the south of the Caspian Sea.
+This is close to the silk route, thus the use of cast-iron technology being derived from China is conceivable.
+Upon its introduction to the West in the 15th century it was used for cannon and shot.
+Henry VIII (reigned 1509–1547) initiated the casting of cannon in England.
 Soon, English iron workers using blast furnaces developed the technique of producing cast-iron cannons, which, while heavier than the prevailing bronze cannons, were much cheaper and enabled England to arm her navy better.
-The technology of cast iron was transferred from China.
-Al-Qazvini in the 13th century and other travellers subsequently noted an iron industry in the Alburz Mountains to the south of the Caspian Sea.
-This is close to the silk route, so that the use of technology derived from China is conceivable.
-The ironmasters of the Weald continued producing cast irons until the 1760s, and armament was one of the main uses of irons after the Restoration.

 Cast-iron pots were made at many English blast furnaces at the time.
 In 1707, Abraham Darby patented a new method of making pots (and kettles) thinner and hence cheaper than those made by traditional methods.
 This meant that his Coalbrookdale furnaces became dominant as suppliers of pots, an activity in which they were joined in the 1720s and 1730s by a small number of other coke-fired blast furnaces.